-Figure 13.a shows the snow depth distribution from strategy I (red lines) and strategy II (blue lines) for an example segment, in order to demonstrate the simulation strategies.
-A typical case of the fitting in strategy III is shown in Figure 13.b, with each

-- 515 dot representing a local region of 37.5 km.
+Figure 14a shows the snow depth distribution from strategy I (red lines) and strategy II (blue lines) for an example segment, in order to demonstrate the simulation strategies.
+A typical case of the fitting in strategy III is shown in Fig. 14b, with each dot representing a local region of 37.5 km.
 After extracting and averaging the sample in different strategies, snow distribution is much narrower in strategy I and II than in the original measurements, especially in random re-sampling.
-Using Monte-Carlo simulations with re-sampling, we compute the distribution of fitting slopes for the three strategies, shown in Figure 13.c.
-In strategy I (random re-sampling), due to the small number of OIB samples chosen (40 samples), the slopes of the linear fitting lines are lower than 1 (around 0.91).
-This indicates that even if there is overall good coverage of the measurements, the limited - 520 footprint still causes the fitting lines to flatten.
+Using Monte Carlo simulations with resampling, we compute the distribution of fitting slopes for the three strategies, shown in Fig. 14c.
+In strategy I (random resampling), due to the small number of OIB samples chosen (40 samples), the slopes of the linear fitting lines are lower than 1 (around 0.91).
+This indicates that even if there is overall good coverage of the measurements, the limited footprint still causes the fitting lines to flatten.
 If we limit the measurement of Hs to a local segment (40 consecutive samples: strategy II), the slopes drop to about 0.73, which indicates that the limited representation of the local segment to regional variations further affects the validations.
 This is also in direct contrast with strategy I. When we further limit the comparison to a single OIB sample (strategy III), the slopes further decrease to around 0.24.
-It is important to note that, although the fitted lines are very flat (an example in Figure 13.b), the fittings are all statistically significant. - 525 This result agrees with the buoy validation results in Section 4.2, where the fitted slope between snow products and buoy data (Figure 11) is considerably flatter when compared with the results involving OIB observations, as a result of both large aggregate footprint and wider spatial coverage of OIB.
+It is important to note that, although the fitted lines are very flat (an example in Fig. 14b), the fittings are all statistically significant.

+This result agrees with the buoy validation results in Sect.
+4.2, where the fitted slope between snow products and buoy data (Fig. 13) is considerably flatter when compared with the results involving OIB observations, as a result of both large aggregate footprint and wider spatial coverage of OIB.
 Yet, the study with OIB data suggests that the product validation with buoy data should yield statistically significant correlations.
-This result also indicates that when tuning the prognostic/statistical models against airborne or in-situ measurements for reconstructing snow, the uncertainty concerning limited representation 530 should be addressed in order to avoid over-fitting.
-The systematic study of uncertainty quantification for limited representation is beyond the scope of this paper, and planned as future work.
+This result also indicates that when tuning the prognostic/statistical models against airborne or in situ measurements for reconstructing snow, the uncertainty concerning limited representation should be addressed in order to avoid over-fitting.
+The systematic study of uncertainty quantification for limited representation is beyond the scope of this paper and planned as future work.